Host university: Uppsala University

 m.katsnelson@science.ru.nl

-Explore guest professors under the WISE program
+Explore invited professors under the WISE program

 Explore professors